mokdevel/DarcMods/DarcMissions/docs/INSTALLATION.md

 Tl;dr: Just activate the mod (and dependencies) and you're good to go.

+Please also check [FAQ](docs/FAQ.md) to see if your issue is already listed there.

 ## Server setup
 - Add the mods in your server configuration .json